alexellis/blog.alexellis.io/posts/2025-08-18-n100-mini-computer.md

 The output of the `sensors` command got all the way up to 93C when I had it on a windowsill with direct sun coming in through the glass.
 Putting the curtain around it made it drop by roughly 10C within less than a minute.

-On a cloudy 21C August afternoon, the temperatures look fine, but note the system load is basically idle.
+On a cloudy 21C August afternoon, the idle temperatures look absolutely fine.

 ```bash
 alex@n100:~$ sensors